stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 ruins--says they call up something that can't exist in light.
 Flees a little light, and banished by strong light.
 Then has to be summoned again.
 Probably got this from deathbed confession of Francis X. Feeney, who had joined Starry Wisdom in '49.
-These people say the Shining Trapezohedron shews them heaven &amp; other worlds, &amp; that the Haunter of the Dark tells them secrets in some way. "
+These people say the Shining Trapezohedron shews them heaven & other worlds, & that the Haunter of the Dark tells them secrets in some way. "

    "Story of Orrin B. Eddy 1857.
-They call it up by gazing at the crystal, &amp; have a secret language of their own. "
+They call it up by gazing at the crystal, & have a secret language of their own. "

    "200 or more in cong.
 1863, exclusive of men at front. "